meshadaptation/pragmatic/README.md

 in which path/to/SRCDIR is the absolute path of, or relative path to the source directory of PRAgMaTIc.

+If you want to install PRAgMaTIc to a specific location then specify the target location.

+$ cmake -DCMAKE_INSTALL_PREFIX=INSTALLDIR path/to/SRCDIR

+The default location is /usr/local.

 # Build
 PRAgMaTIc is now ready to be built.
-Execute
+In your BUILDDIR execute

 $ make

 # Testing
 $ make test

-in your BUILDDIR.

 # Install
-If you want to install to a specific location then specify the argument --prefix=/target_location for ./configure.
-The default location is /usr/local.
+In your BUILDDIR, execute

 $ make install

-Depending on the target_location you might have to run with sudo rights.
+Depending on INSTALLDIR you might have to run with sudo rights.

 $ sudo make install